Please click here for downloadable and printable versions of the information below.

 - A zippered garment bag with your child’s name written clearly on front and back will help your little one identify his/her costumes and keep organized in the dressing room.

 - Please make sure that ALL costume pieces and personal items are labeled with your dancer’s name.
-If your costume accidentally came home without a label, we ask that you write your dancer’s name on a small piece of masking tape and secure it to the inside neck or inside hem of the costume.
+If your costume accidentally came home without a label, we ask that you write your dancer’s name on a small piece of masking tape and secure it to the inside neck of the costume.
 Again, every piece should be labeled as there are multiple pieces.

 - A small zip-lock bag with a bunch of extra bobby pins and their lipstick (all make-up should be applied at home except lipstick which will be put on after they dress into costume) is very helpful for all dancers to have on hand!